I shall begin this post with a…

 ATVI has, in my opinion, a very deep moat, due to years of quality game development and continued fan engagement.
 The best manifestation of this moat is BlizzCon, Blizzard’s annual convention.

-This annual gathering is almost like a pilgrimage for Blizzard fans to gather and share their love for the games they play.
+This annual gathering is almost like a pilgrimage for Blizzard fans to share their love for the games they play.
 Every franchise always get some sort of announcement at BlizzCon, so its one of key events in ATVI’s calendar.

 When compared to EA or TTWO, their fans just doesn’t seem to display the same fervor.